Douglas Levin: Education and awards

-Levin has an advanced degree in International Economics from the Collège d'Europe in Bruges, Belgium and a BA from the University of North Carolina at Chapel Hill..
-He has also attended Columbia University, New York University and the Massachusetts Institute of Technology (MIT) where he took computer science, accounting and finance coursework..
+Levin has an advanced degree in International Economics from the Collège d'Europe in Bruges, Belgium and a BA from the University of North Carolina at Chapel Hill.
+He has also attended Columbia University, New York University and the Massachusetts Institute of Technology where he took computer science, accounting and finance coursework.

 In 2007, Levin was awarded CEO of the Year by the Mass Technology Leadership Council.

 In 2009, he was named a fellow at New England Clean Energy Foundation.

 Personal

-Levin has two children and lives in Boston with his wife, Susana.
+Levin lives in Boston with his wife, Susana.